btjanaka/dance-old/README.md

 the following based on the mode.
 FILTER - Take in directories of mol2 files, filter out molecules with a single trivalent nitrogen, sort them by Wiberg bond order, and write them to a file.
-PLOTHIST - Take in data files from the previous step and use matplotlib to create histograms of the Wiberg bond orders.
+PLOTHIST - Take in data files from the previous step and use matplotlib to generate histograms of the Wiberg bond orders.
 SELECT - Make a final selection of molecules from the ones generated in the first step.
 See README for more info.